 |Difficulty rating:||Medium / Hard – steep and remote terrain|

-April Stage 3 runners start on the Birthday Waterhole Track, 10km in from the junction with the Red Centre Way (where the long course runners start).
-Runners commence with 4km of easy running along the 4WD track to the waterpoint at the Birthday Creek Waterhole.
+Stage 3 runners start on the Birthday Waterhole Track, 10km in from the junction with the Red Centre Way.
+Runners commence with 4km of easy running along the 4WD track past the Birthday Creek water hole and then onto the section 4-5 track junction.

-Past the water point the course picks up the Larapinta Trail and skirts the base of some ridges before a very steep and tough climb up to the iconic Brinkley Bluff – the course climbing 550m in just 3km as it zig-zags its way up the side of this steep ridge.
+Past the shelter at the junction and the trail skirts the base of some ridges before a very steep and tough climb up to the iconic Brinkley Bluff – the course climbing 550m in just 3km as it zig-zags its way up the side of this steep ridge, passing many false summits and steep drops on the way up.
 The views from the top make it well worth it as you are high up in the Chewings Ranges with views across the continent.

-From the summit it is largely ‘all downhill’ for 10km to the finish line at the Standley Chasm café although the highly technical terrain and loose rock remains that makes it a taxing descent through Reveal Saddle and finish arch.
+From the summit it is largely ‘all downhill’ for 10km to the finish line at the Standley Chasm café although the highly technical terrain and loose rock remains that makes it a taxing descent through Reveal Saddle and then the finish arch further on.

 The Namatjira – STAGE 4

-This new Stage 4 covers some great terrain, visiting one of the MacDonnell Ranges’ favourite lookouts before finishing at its favourite waterhole for a swim.
+Stage 4 covers some great terrain, visiting one of the MacDonnell Ranges’ favourite lookouts before finishing at our favourite waterhole for a swim.

 |Finish location:||Ellery Creek Waterhole – 1h drive from Alice Springs|